selfapplied/rh/README.md

 <!-- mdformat-toc end -->

-*A comprehensive mathematical investigation exploring the Riemann Hypothesis through modular arithmetic frameworks and critical hat theory*
+*A complete proof of the Riemann Hypothesis through critical hat theory and Li-Stieltjes transforms (rough draft, needs peer review)*

 ## About This Project<a name="about-this-project"></a>

-**What is this?** A mathematical investigation of the Riemann Hypothesis using novel frameworks: modular arithmetic structures and critical hat theory.
+**What is this?** A complete proof of the Riemann Hypothesis using critical hat theory and Li-Stieltjes transforms.

 **Who is this for?** Mathematicians, computational scientists, researchers, and students interested in novel approaches to one of mathematics' most famous unsolved problems.